argoproj/argo-workflows/docs/training.md

 ![Katacoda Screenshot](assets/katacoda.png)

-We expect the new course to be live by Q3 '22.
 Please upvote or comment on [this issue](https://github.com/argoproj/argo-workflows/issues/8899) with your support and feedback for the hands-on course.

 ## Additional resources